 Furthermore, these factors influence raw material supply chains.
 The response times to these changes needs to be minimized, something that traditional models can’t do due to their rigidity and lack of actionable insights.

 These are just a few of the limitations and shortcomings of the existing manufacturing model, which can no longer allow companies to make sustainable profits and release reliable products to the market.
 Executives need to know what is going on in real time to respond faster to problems and create a sustainable manufacturing pipeline and optimize supply chain management.
 This is where Industry 4.0 comes in and introduces the smart factory.

 Manufacturing as we know it, will not be the same at the end of the upcoming decade.
 IIoT adoption will probably add 700 billion USD to the German GDP by 2030.

-Industrial Internet of Things (IIoT) is powering Industry 4.0.
-In a nutshell, it’s the incorporation of the advances made in mobile tech, cybersecurity, and M2M capabilities into the manufacturing ecosystem.
+The Industrial Internet of Things (IIoT) is powering Industry 4.0.
+In a nutshell, it’s the incorporation of the advances made in mobile tech, cybersecurity, and M2M capabilities into the smart manufacturing ecosystem.
 This is made possible by using “smarter” machines that can hook up to a single network and provide a plethora of operational information to optimize the entire manufacturing process and create a smart factory.

 Top benefits of Industry 4.0, or smart factories, include:

-In layman’s terms, Industry 4.0 is all about harvesting data from the manufacturing ecosystems (machines, equipment, lines, etc.) and breaking it down to gain business intelligence and actionable insights that can be implemented in real-time to improve manufacturing metrics across the board.
+In layman’s terms, Industry 4.0 is all about harvesting data from the manufacturing ecosystems (machines, equipment, lines, etc.) and breaking it down to gain business intelligence and actionable insights.
+These can be implemented in a smart factory in real-time to improve manufacturing metrics across the board.
 Besides the obvious improvements this brings to transparency and traceability, manufacturing processes become more efficient, productive, economical, and scalable.

 While most executives understand the Industry 4.0 basics and are familiar with all aforementioned terms, they can’t get started due to various technical and monetary constraints.
 Also, they are often invested in expensive legacy ecosystems or simply can’t afford the downtime that comes with replacing or upgrading their infrastructure.
 This is where digitalization via non-intrusive sensors enters the picture.

 It is now possible to install sensors in a non-invasive and safe manner outside any type of machine or equipment, regardless of type, make and model, to measure key performance metrics.
 These sensors, all connected to a local network, use multiple factors such as electrical current, temperature, humidity, vibration, sound, and more to create data.
-This real-time data is processed by proprietary software to generate actionable insights that can be leveraged to improve productivity and manufacturing efficiency.
+This real-time data is processed by proprietary software to generate actionable insights that can be leveraged to improve productivity and manufacturing efficiency in a smart factory.

 The benefits of retrofitting IIoT into manufacturing machines are: